 Are you planning a Scottish vacation?
 Are you confident about driving in Scotland?
 Do you know the Greenways speed limit and priority rules?
 More details here to ensure a smoother driving experience for you and all your passengers.

-If you are picking up a rental car from Edinburgh or Glasgow airport then watch my videos at the end of the post demonstrating easy car driving routes to take and how to navigate a single lane road with oncoming traffic.
+If you are picking up a rental car from Edinburgh or Glasgow airport then watch my videos at the end of the post demonstrating easy car driving routes into these cities.
+Edinburgh is dual carriageway, Glasgow to the city is motorway.

 Edinburgh Greenways is a traffic control system giving priority to Buses, Bikes and Black taxi during the peak rush hours.
 Vehicles/car drivers/rental cars cannot use bus lanes from 7.30 – 9.30am & 4pm- 6.30pm Monday to Friday.
 The bus lanes do not apply at the weekend.